osoffer/wina-amp/README.md

 This enables for a better estimation of neuron contribution to the final output, resulting in more effective pruning and faster inference without retraining: 60%-60% FLOP reduction with minimal performance loss, up to 2.94% better accuracy than TEAL according to the paper.
 All the aformentioned methods are training-free, requiring an activation analysis run.
 <br><br>
 ## 🎯 Problem
 Current sparse activation methods (e.g., WINA, TEAL) optimize for dataset-wide averages, but different inputs may hold fundamentally different neural computation patterns.
-This one-size-fits-all approach leaves performance on the table.
+This one-size-fits-all approach potentially leaves performance on the table, probably even if the dataset is task or subject based.

 This project explores **cluster-based profile discovery & optimization** to push WINA's performance even further.
 <br><br>